fundamentals-eDNA/fundamentals-eDNA.github.io/_posts/2021-02-01-rstudio_github.md

 While committing and pushing you might get warning messages about your username and email.
 You can follow the prompts to specify those for future use.

 Go back to your web browser, refresh the repo page, and you should see the new files you just pushed!
+You can safely close RStudio, your connection won't break unless you break your computer.